vgteam/libbdsg/bdsg/docs/rst/api.rst

 Full Graph Implementations
 --------------------------

-There are three full graph implementations in the module: :class:`bdsg.bdsg.PackedGraph`, :class:`bdsg.bdsg.HashGraph`, and :class:`bdsg.bdsg.ODGI`.
+There are two full graph implementations in the module: :class:`bdsg.bdsg.PackedGraph` and :class:`bdsg.bdsg.HashGraph`.
+Previously, a third implementation, ODGI, was provided, but that implementation is now part of its own `odgi project <https://github.com/pangenome/odgi#odgi>`_.

 ~~~~~~~~~~~
 PackedGraph